vertigis/studio-dev-center/CONTRIBUTING.md

 # Contributing Guidelines

-You might want to make yourself familiar with [Docusaurus v2](https://v2.docusaurus.io/) to make significant changes to the website.
+You might want to make yourself familiar with [Docusaurus](https://docusaurus.io/docs/) to make significant changes to the website.
 If you only want to make content changes you will find the page source within the `docs` folder.

 ## Cloning the repository